 New House in Epsom

-This new five-bedroom house in Epsom required Resource Consent for historical aesthetic control.
+This new five-bedroom house in Epsom required a Resource Consent for Historic Overlay aesthetic control.

-Accordingly we designed this house to sit politely within its historic context and yet still maintain a subtly modern character.
-Using traditional gable forms and timber weatherboard cladding with crisp modern detailing, the design maximises openness and orientation to the sun whilst providing a comfortable sense of privacy from the interior.
+Accordingly we designed this home to sit politely within its historic context, yet still with a subtly modern character.
+Using traditional gable forms and timber weatherboard cladding with crisp detailing, the design accentuates openness and orientation to the sun whilst providing a thermally comfortable, private interior.

-The overall intention with the design of the site was to retain a large grassy front lawn (great for family cricket matches) and the large existing cherry tree with the house set back to create a generous sense of outdoor spaciousness.
+The overall intention with the site and landscape design was to retain a large grassy front lawn (great for family cricket matches), and the existing grand old cherry tree, with the house set well-back on the site to create a generous sense of outdoor spaciousness.